jinsongwei/data-insight-tass-fly/README.md

 ## Summary

-This data pipeline provided real-time data transformation, high automation among ETL, and reduced a large amount of time to deal with different schema and data cleansing problems.
+This data pipeline provides real-time data transformation automatically, and reduces a lot of time to manage and maintain system and develop new data transformation scripts.

 ## Future Work